 There are many types of taxes for which individuals and business may be liable, including income taxes, real and personal property taxes, sales tax, and trust fund taxes.
-Although many taxes are not able to be discharged in bankruptcy, including sales tax and trust fund taxes, some taxes are eligible to be discharged under specific circumstances allowing you some tax debt relief in Lebanon Missouri.
+Although many taxes are not able to be discharged in bankruptcy, including sales tax and trust fund taxes, some taxes are eligible to be discharged under specific circumstances allowing you some tax debt relief.

 Generally, income taxes owed to the IRS or a state Department of Revenue may be discharged under the following circumstances.

 The Tax Debt Must Be At Least Three Years Old

 For example, if your 2015 tax returns were due on April 15, 2015 then your 2015 taxes were eligible to be discharged beginning April 15, 2018.
 Your 2018 taxes would be due on April 15, 2019.
 In order for 2018 income taxes to be eligible to be discharged, you would have to wait until April 15, 2022, to file your bankruptcy case.
 Any extensions may also impact this time frame.

 The Tax Returns Must Have Been Filed More Than Two Years Ago

 If you owed taxes for 2015 but waited until 2018 to file your tax return, your 2015 income taxes would not be eligible to be discharged.
 This issue is further complicated by case law that states a late filed tax return may not be considered a tax return at all.

 The Taxes Must Have Been Assessed Against You More Than 240 Days Ago